How much does an EMR system cost

 What is an EMR?

-A reminder of What is an EMR is for your reference before we reveal how much does an EMR system cost.
-Basically, electronic medical records EMR are the digitized version of paperwork.
+A reminder of What an EMR is for your reference before we reveal how much an EMR system costs.
+Basically, electronic medical records (EMRs) are the digitized versions of paperwork.
 Initially, EMRs contain the treatment and medical history of patients.
 You should not make a mistake between EMRs and EHRs or electronic health records.
-The latter is more holistic, includes many doctors’ records, and is a long-term overview of the profile.
+The latter is more holistic, includes many doctors’ records, and is a long-term profile overview.

 EMR pricing models